magentabusiness/magentabusiness.github.io/docs/user-guide/install/pe/cluster/azure-from-markeplace.md

 ### Step 4.
 Obtain your license secret

-In order to activate your ThingsBoard instance you will need to get the license secret.
+In order to activate your IoT Hub instance you will need to get the license secret.
-ThingsBoard Licenses are managed by [ThingsBoard License Portal](https://license.thingsboard.io/signup).
+IoT Hub Licenses are managed by [IoT Hub License Portal](https://license.thingsboard.io/signup).

-Please register on [ThingsBoard License Portal](https://license.thingsboard.io/signup) to get your license.
+Please register on [IoT Hub License Portal](https://license.thingsboard.io/signup) to get your license.
 See [How-to get pay-as-you-go subscription](https://www.youtube.com/watch?v=dK-QDFGxWek){:target="_blank"} or [How-to get perpetual license](https://www.youtube.com/watch?v=GPe0lHolWek){:target="_blank"} for more details.

 Please save your license secret to a safe place.
 We will use them later in this guide.